Project-Counter/cop5/source/02-overview/index.rst

 :numref:`reports` :ref:`reports` provides detailed specifications for each COUNTER report.
 Use this section to understand what elements are included in each report.

-:numref:`delivery` :ref:`delivery` outlines the options a content provider MUST provide to enable customers to access their reports.
+:numref:`delivery` :ref:`delivery` outlines the options a report provider MUST provide to enable customers to access their reports.

 :numref:`logging` :ref:`logging` describes various options used for logging usage transactions.